Search by Provider Name

 The Dalles, OR 97058

-Eligibility: Any parent with a child ages 0-5 who may be at a higher risk for health issues.
+Eligibility: Any medicaid covered parent with a child ages 0-5 who may be at a higher risk for health issues.
 Risk factors may include: drug-exposed infant, prematurity, teenage parents, at-risk caregiver, domestic violence, and/or concerned parent or provider.

 Hours: Varies, since services are delivered through a home visiting model.
 Call for information.